-We found that Pennsylvania did not effectively detect, reduce, or recover improper payments, and the integrity of the data Pennsylvania reported to ETA could not be determined.
-Pennsylvania's detection and recovery rates remained well short of its target of 50 percent during our audit period, and its improper payments rates remained above the target rate of 10 percent.
-This was due in part to the state experiencing a significant increase in volume of UI claims, combined with the increased complexity of the EB and EUC programs, which overloaded Pennsylvania's capacity and strained its resources.
-Pennsylvania implemented seven of eight ETA National Strategies, but was not able to demonstrate their effectiveness.
+We found California did not fully meet established targets for detecting improper payments, and the integrity of the data the state reported to ETA could not be validated.
+With the exception of 2012, during our audit period California's detection rates remained well short of its target of 50 percent.
+This was due in part to the state experiencing a significant increase in volume of UI claims. combined with the increased complexity of the EB and EUC programs, which overloaded California's capacity and strained its resources.
+Its improper payment rates remained below the target rate of 10 percent.
+However, the rate may have been understated because California's reporting excluded data on required work search verifications.